You're not an asshole, you're just tired.

 Next time you say something you wish you hadn’t, are hard on yourself for not eating healthy enough, having a cool enough Instagram or ‘achieving’ enough take a moment to pause, and say to your loved one, your co-worker or to yourself – “sorry, I’m not an asshole, I’m just tired.”

-Then book yourself in to Deep rest ~ a day retreat so you can take back control of your energy, your moods and your enjoyment of day to day life.
+Then book yourself in Go the f*ck to sleep so you can take back control of your energy, your moods and your enjoyment of day to day life.
 Or at the very least, take a ten minute nap.

 Blog written by Emmie Rae.